-The following table sets forth the retainers, other cash fees, and equity compensation received by our non-employee directors during the year ended December 31, 2015.
+The following table sets forth the retainers, other cash fees, and equity compensation received by our nonemployee directors during the year ended December 31, 2015.

-Fees

-Earned or Non-Equity

-Paid in Option Incentive Plan All Other

-Cash(1) Awards(2) Compensation Compensation Total

-Name (\$) (\$) (\$) (\$) (\$)

-Lawrence J. Jasinski \$31,000 18,706 \$49,706

-Cornelia W. LeMaitre 51,000(3) 18,706 391(4) 70,097

-John J. O'Connor 39,000 18,706 57,706

-John A. Roush 26,500 18,706 45,206

-Michael H. Thomas 29,500 18,706 48,206
+Name Fees Earned or Paid in Cash(1) (\$) Option Awards(2) (\$) Non-Equity Incentive Plan Compensation (\$) All Other Compensation (\$) Total (\$) Lawrence J. Jasinski \$31,000 18,706 \$49,706 Cornelia W. LeMaitre 51,000(3) ) 18,706 391(4) 70,097 John J. O'Connor 39,000 18,706 57,706 John A. Roush 26,500 18,706 45,206 Michael H. Thomas 29,500 18,706 48,206

-- (1) Represents fees earned in 2015 pursuant to our non-employee director compensation policy discussed below, except as pertains to Mrs. LeMaitre, as discussed in footnote 3 below. - (2) The dollar amounts in this column represent the aggregate grant date fair value for each option award granted to our directors in 2015 pursuant to our equity compensation plans.
+(1) Represents fees earned in 2015 pursuant to our non-employee director compensation policy discussed below, except as pertains to Mrs. LeMaitre, as discussed in footnote 3 below.

+- (2) The dollar amounts in this column represent the aggregate grant date fair value for each option award granted to our directors in 2015 pursuant to our equity compensation plans.
 These amounts have been calculated in accordance with FASB ASC Topic 718 using the Black-Scholes option-pricing model excluding the impact of estimated forfeitures related to service-based vesting conditions.
-For additional information regarding the assumptions used in the calculation of these amounts which is incorporated herein by reference, please refer to Note 1 to our audited consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2015 filed with the Securities and Exchange Commission on March 10, 2016. - (3) Mrs. LeMaitre served as our Vice President, Human Resources until June 1, 2015. \$39,676 of this amount reflects compensation payments made to Mrs. LeMaitre in her capacity as an employee. \$11,324 of this amount reflects compensation payments made to Mrs. LeMaitre in her capacity as a non-employee director after that date. - (4) Represents the amount paid by the Company to match, in part, the contributions of Mrs. LeMaitre to her 401(k) plan account prior to June 1, 2015.
+For additional information regarding the assumptions used in the calculated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2015 filed with the Securities and Exchange Commission on March 10, 2016. - (3) Mrs. LeMaitre served as our Vice President, Human Resources until June 1, 2015. \$39,676 of this amount reflects compensation payments made to Mrs. LeMaitre in her capacity as an employee. \$11,324 of this amount reflects compensation payments made to Mrs. LeMaitre in her capacity as a non-employee director after that date. - (4) Represents the amount paid by the Company to match, in part, the contributions of Mrs. LeMaitre to her 401(k) plan account prior to June 1, 2015.

 Employee directors do not receive cash compensation for their service as members of the Board of Directors.
 During 2015, in accordance with our compensation program for non-employee directors, non-employee directors received an annual retainer for Board membership of \$10,000 and an annual retainer for each committee membership of \$1,000, except that members of the Audit Committee receive an annual retainer for committee membership of \$2,500.
 The chairmen of our committees receive an annual retainer of \$5,000, except that the chairman of the Audit Committee receives an annual retainer of \$15,000.
 Annual retainer payments are pro-rated based upon days of service in the event a non-employee director joins or leaves the Board of Directors during any calendar year.
-Non-employee directors also receive a fee of \$2,500 for each regularly scheduled quarterly Board meeting attended in person, \$1,000 for each regularly scheduled quarterly Board meeting attended either in person or by telephone or videoconferencing, and \$500 for each committee meeting attended either in person or by telephone or teleconference.
+Non-employee directors also receive a fee of \$2,500 for each regularly scheduled quarterly Board meeting attended in person, \$1,000 for each regularly scheduled quarterly Board meeting attended in person, \$1,000 for each special Board meeting attended either in person or by telephone or videoconferencing, and \$500 for each committee meeting attended either in person or by telephone or teleconference.
 Aggregate cash compensation paid to any non-employee director for any year may not exceed \$40,000 without the approval of the Board.